 ATI College is committed to maintaining a safe and secure environment for its students, faculty and staff.
 Unarmed security personnel at the school building are there at the direction of the building management office and are available to assist students, faculty and staff of ATI College.
-Students are advised to carry their valid identification cards at all times and to present them upon request.
-Security personnel may not make arrests but is instructed to promptly contact the local police or the school personnel if any illegal activity occurs.
+Students are advised to carry their valid Student Photo Identification Cards at all times and to present them upon request.
+Security personnel may not make arrests, but is instructed to promptly contact the Los Angeles Police Department or the Campus Director if any illegal activity occurs.